'Canadians Are Livid' About Trump And Are Hitting Back By Boycotting U.S. Goods

 Many Canadians are wondering how a once-strong relationship with the U.S. has deteriorated so quickly.

-"Canadians are livid, the anger is across the country," says Roland Paris, a professor of international affairs at the University of Ottawa and a former foreign policy advisor to Trudeau.
+"Canadians are livid; the anger is across the country," says Roland Paris, a professor of international affairs at the University of Ottawa and a former foreign policy adviser to Trudeau.

-He says President Trump may be using tariffs and undignified language as leverage for trade deals, such as the ongoing North American Free Trade Agreement talks, but Canadians are shocked at being treated as an adversary.
+He says Trump may be using tariffs and undignified language as leverage for trade deals, such as the ongoing North American Free Trade Agreement talks, but Canadians are shocked at being treated as an adversary.

 "If President Trump's goal is to try to soften up his negotiating partner by issuing threats, it's having the opposite effect, because people are more resolved to stand up against this kind of bullying," he says.